Still Searching for Google Optimize? Here are the 8 Top Google Optimize Alternatives Testers Shifted To.

 Flicker is when a visitor gets a glimpse of the original page before the variant loads on their browser.
 This is a common problem, but most testing tool vendors have figured it out and now offer flicker-free testing.

-But Google Optimize’s solution is quite different.
-Instead of being an in-built feature, it requires you to install an anti-flicker snippet that affects your page loading time significantly.
-This problem won’t only mess with the user experience but will also impact your site’s SEO.
+But Google Optimize’s solution was quite different.
+Instead of being an in-built feature, it required you to install an anti-flicker snippet that affected your page loading time significantly.

 6. Real-Time: Reality or Illusion?